raisaat/Dealer-Hand/README.md

 **pitboss:**

 The pitboss takes two command-line arguments, a percentage, p, and a binary file name.
 The binary file contains a set of perecentages (p), each followed by the number of trial runs, the percentage of success and the percentage of failure for that p, formatted in the following manner: \<percentage p\>\<num_of_trials\>\<percentage of success\>\<percentage of failure\>\<new line\>.
 The user types in a percentage, p, to look for in the binary file.
-The program finds all the lines containing that p and accumulates the number of trials, as well as calculates and accumulates the total number of success and the total number of failure for that p from the percentages of success and failure for that p, which are extracted from those lines.
-It computes the total percentage of success from the total number of success and the total number of trial runs, as well as the total percentage of failure from the total number of failure and the total number of trial runs for that p.
+The program finds all the lines containing that p and accumulates the number of trials, as well as calculates and accumulates the total number of successes and the total number of failures for that p from the percentages of success and failure for that p, which are extracted from those lines.
+It computes the total percentage of success from the total number of successes and the total number of trial runs, as well as the total percentage of failure from the total number of failures and the total number of trial runs for that p.
 Finally, it prints p, the total number of trials found for that p, the percentage of success and the percentage of failure for that p.
 The following command is an example of running the pitboss program:
  * ./piboss -p 50 books.bin

 The pitboss program was run with the books.bin file from the dealer for each percentage, p, from 10 - 90 (inclusive) in order to find out how accurate the dealer and the hand are in determining the percentage of success for a given p.
-It was found that the percentage of success for each p was very close to the value of p as expected.
+It was found that the percentage of success for each p was very close to the value of p, as expected.

+### Building the programs:

+The Makefile is used to build the programs.
+Go to the directory where the programs and the Makefile are saved, and type the following command to build the program:
+ * make

+ Once the programs are built, they will be ready to run.